erikan16/DWA_Profile/readme.md

 ⋅⋅4.
 Push changes once confirmed everything is working properly

-⋅⋅⋅ Primarily work in testing server for creating branches for constant changes and debugging ⋅⋅⋅ once site is showing the way you like then create a branch for new testing changes add and commit ⋅⋅⋅ that branch and merge it into master (LiveServer) push once you are sure your corrections were correct.
+⋅⋅⋅Primarily work in testing server for creating branches for constant changes and debugging ⋅⋅⋅once site is showing the way you like then create a branch for new testing changes add and commit ⋅⋅⋅that branch and merge it into master (LiveServer) push once you are sure your corrections were correct.